Flotomate/product_docs/source/admin/admin-customization.rst

 You can make a field compulsory for certain Statuses.
 For example, if a field is compulsory in Open Status, then you cannot keep the field empty when changing to another Status.
-Please refer to the above :ref:`section <custom-field-request>`.
+Please refer to the above :ref:`section <custom-field-reques>`.

 **Change**: